 A contract asset is recognised when the Group recognises revenue (see note 2(r)) before being unconditionally entitled to the consideration under the payment terms set out in the contract.
-Contract assets are assessed for ECLs in accordance with the policy set out in note 2(j)(i) and are reclassified to receivables when the right to the consideration has become unconditional (see note 2(l)).
+Contract assets are assessed for ECLs in accordance with the policy set out in note 2(j)(i) and are reclassified to receivables when the right to the consideration has become unconditional (see note 2(j)(ii)).

 A contract liability is recognised when the customer pays consideration before the Group recognises the related revenue (see note 2(r)).
 A contract liability would also be recognised if the Group is obligated to transfer goods or services to a customer for which the Group has received consideration from the customer.
-In such cases, a corresponding receivable would also be recognised (see note 2(l)).